-Boris Popov, founder of Ballistic Recovery Systems Inc. (now BRS Aerospace), has commercialized a complete aircraft parachute recovery system.2 By partnering with NASA, they received funding to help develop thin-film parachutes, continuous reinforcement manufacturing methods for parachutes, and smart deployment devices.2 The goal is to reduce weight while maintaining parachute strength.2 The weight requirement is less than 60 pounds.3 The Cirrus Airframe Parachute System (CAPS) has already saved 246 lives.2
+Boris Popov, the founder of Ballistic Recovery Systems Inc. (now BRS Aerospace), has commercialized a complete aircraft parachute recovery system.2 By partnering with NASA, they received funding to help develop thin-film parachutes, continuous reinforcement manufacturing methods for parachutes, and smart deployment devices.2 The goal is to reduce weight while maintaining parachute strength.2 The weight requirement is less than 60 pounds.3 The Cirrus Airframe Parachute System (CAPS) has already saved 246 lives.

 The crash of Air France Flight 447, Airbus A330-200, on June 1, 2009, in which 228 people were killed, has the aviation industry taking a serious look at using this concept on commercial planes.4 The feasibility of using parachutes on larger commercial planes will be investigated.
-Future research is needed to assess whether other safety ideas could be used in conjunction with a parachute, such as the safety-foam shown in the movie “Demolition Man”.1 In addition, for water landings, breaking surface tension just before impact or gliding along the water surface helps stop the plane’s momentum in stages.
+Future research is needed to assess whether other safety ideas could be used in conjunction with a parachute, such as the safety foam shown in the movie “Demolition Man”.1 In addition, for water landings, breaking surface tension just before impact or gliding along the water surface to stop the plane’s momentum in stages.
 The current leading technology allows a parachute to withstand around 4,000 pounds.4 The CAPS is used for planes weighing up to 2,000 pounds and having a cruise speed of 175 mph.4 The weight of an A380-800 airliner, which carries 853 people, weighs 1,138,000 pounds.
-The weight of commercial airliners vary depending on the make and model, and goes down to 37,200 pounds for the ATR 42-500, which seats 40 to 52 people.
-Qualitative data is used to rate the size of an aircraft in either International Civil Aviation Organization (an agency of the United Nations) or Federal Aviation Administration standards.
+The weight of commercial airliners varies depending on the make and model and goes down to 37,200 pounds for the ATR 42-500, which seats 40 to 52 people.
+Qualitative data is used to rate the size of an aircraft by either the International Civil Aviation Organization (an agency of the United Nations) or Federal Aviation Administration standards.
 Further studies are needed to examine the percentage of aircraft falling in a certain weight range to determine the percentage of aircraft for which the parachute could be used.
 It is not yet possible to lower the heaviest jets, such as the Airbus A380-800 and Boeing 747-8I.

 - F = m *a (sum the forces on the plane)